Some Spanish soccer teams resume individual training

 Messi was by himself when the club’s TV channel filmed him juggling the ball.
 There were photos of him and other players doing conditioning drills.

-The media is not allowed to cover the teams’ training sessions, with the league and the clubs themselves being responsible for distributing training footage and photos.
+The media is not allowed to cover the teams’ trainings, with the league and the clubs themselves being responsible for distributing training footage and photos.

-Barcelona’s players practiced at different parts of the team’s training camp to avoid contact with each other.
+Barcelona’s players practiced at different parts of the team’s training camp to uphold social distancing.

 Coach Quique Setién was wearing gloves and a mask as he watched from afar.
 Players had their regular training uniforms but no masks or gloves while on the field.